-On December 22, 2016, Attorney General Christopher Porrino and the Division of Consumer Affairs announced a new program designed to ensure that New Jersey residents who suspect their loved ones are being abused, mistreated, or neglected by unscrupulous home health care providers can have access to micro-surveillance cameras that can be easily hidden to detect abuse and protect patients.
+On December 22, 2016, the New Jersey Attorney General and the Division of Consumer Affairs announced a new program designed to ensure that New Jersey residents who suspect their loved ones are being abused, mistreated, or neglected by unscrupulous home health care providers can have access to micro-surveillance cameras that can be easily hidden to detect abuse and protect patients.
 The

 "Safe Care Cam" Program makes these cameras available for free 30-day loans.
 To participate in the program, please follow these simple steps:

 - Call the Division of Consumer Affairs at either

 "Safe Care Cam" Program voicemail box and leave a message with your name and contact information.

 - A staff member will contact anyone who leaves a voicemail with further information about the program and to schedule an appointment to pick-up a camera at either the Division's Newark or Cherry Hill office, depending on what is more convenient to the program participant.

 - At this appointment, the program participant will be required to do the following:

 - Provide a copy of a driver's license or other official identification.